sivaprasadreddy/sivaprasadreddy-hugo/content/posts/2023/04/2023-04-04-fun-for-techies.md

 ![Team Bonding Activities](https://media.tenor.com/voSBfIXqopUAAAAC/brahmi-telugu.gif)

-#### When you did all the work, but manager is presenting it as "Team Work"
+#### When you did all the work, but the manager is presenting it as "Team Work"

 ![Team Work](https://media.tenor.com/CyTwJvyerjoAAAAC/pfdb-brahmi.gif)

-#### When you are long enough in the software development, and you get a Production Issue pager alert
+#### When you are in the software development long enough, and you get a Production Issue pager alert

 ![Production Issue](https://media.tenor.com/BgzAdd-PzeYAAAAC/brahmanandam-heroes.gif)

-#### When you accidentally stepped into SCRUM training room
+#### When you accidentally stepped into the SCRUM training room

 ![SCRUM training](https://media.tenor.com/7RRfXkptoaIAAAAC/shocked-surprised.gif)